-Gimbal and Camera: DJI Mavic 3 Classic uses a 4/3 CMOS sensor Hasselblad L2D-20c camera, capable of shooting 20MP photos and 5.1K 50fps/DCI 4K 120fps H.264/H.265 videos.
+Gimbal and Camera: DJI Mavic 3 uses a 4/3-in CMOS sensor Hasselblad L2D-20c camera, capable of shooting 20MP photos and 5.1K 50fps/DCI 4K 120fps Apple ProRes 422 HQ\ and H.264/H.265 videos.
 The camera has an adjustable aperture of f/2.8 to f/11, a dynamic range of 12.8 stops, and supports 10-bit D-Log video.
+The tele camera helps users to capture at up to 28x zoom using Explore mode.

-Video Transmission: With four built-in antennas and DJI's long-range transmission O3+ technology, DJI Mavic 3 Classic offers a maximum transmission range of 15 km and video quality at up to 1080p 60fps from the aircraft to the DJI Fly app.
+Video Transmission: With four built-in antennas and DJI's long-range transmission O3+ technology, DJI Mavic 3 offers a maximum transmission range of 15 km and video quality at up to 1080p 60fps from the aircraft to the DJI Fly app.
 The remote controller works at both 2.4 and 5.8 GHz, and is capable of selecting the best transmission channel automatically.

-Intelligent Flight Modes: The user can focus on operating the aircraft while the Advanced Pilot Assistance System 5.0 (APAS 5.0) helps the aircraft to avoid obstacles in all directions and effortlessly capture complex shots using FocusTrack, MasterShots, QuickShots and Hyperlapse.
+Intelligent Flight Modes: The user can focus on operating the aircraft while the Advanced Pilot Assistance System 5.0 (APAS 5.0) helps the aircraft to avoid obstacles in all directions.